algosup/2022-2023-project-4-game-design-Team-1/Specifications/Functional Specifications.md

 - The player has to press the buttons in the right order to open the door, there is 5 buttons in the room and 5 colors (Red, Blue, Green, Yellow, Purple).
 - The player need to find that the last letter of each word correspond to the color and the order [**Map**, **Warthog**, **Blob**, **Gray**, **Floor**].
 If the player is too long to find the trick we’ll give him a clue like a sentence to help him.
-- The solution is to click on the buttons in the order : [**Purple , Green , bleu , Yellow , Red**].
+- The solution is to click on the buttons in the order : [**Purple , Green , Blue , Yellow , Red**].
 - Once the player will get the code, he could escape the first room.

 ##### 9.2 🔸 Statues